 “25th April – ANZAC DAY 2018 – CHIANG MAI – DAWN SERVICE”

-The Australian Consulate Chiang Mai and the House of Praise International Church wishes to advise that everyone is welcome to attend the 6 am Anzac Day Dawn Memorial Service in Chiang Mai on the 25th April followed by an Aussie BBQ breakfast.
+The Australian Consulate Chiang Mai and the House of Praise International Church wishes to thank everyone who attended the 6 am Anzac Day Dawn Memorial Service in Chiang Mai on the 25th April.
+It was very moving service and tribute to the fallen, former and serving members of the Australian and New Zealand Defence Forces and was followed by an Aussie BBQ breakfast and social gathering.